Wait for Design Improvements

 Unfortunately, this might not happen.
 A report claims the new iPhone XS and iPhone XS Max will actually be a half millimeter or so thicker than the previous models.

-Barclays analyst Blayne Curtis claims that the new iPhones won't have any major design changes other than the new camera design.
+Barclays analyst Blayne Curtis claims the new iPhones won't have any major design changes other than the new camera design.
+That said, there could be some smaller tweaks.

 A report out of China claims Apple will remove "iPhone" from the back of the 2019 iPhone design.
 A bit strange, but certainly possible.

 Respected analyst Ming-Chi Kuo believes the new iPhone models will come with a frosted glass casing.
-Beyond that though, the 2019 iPhones will probably look and feel a lot like their predecessors.
+Beyond those changes though, the 2019 iPhones will probably look and feel a lot like their predecessors.

 Dummy models sent to 9to5Mac, which you can see in the video below, show off the final design for the 2019 versions of the iPhone XS, iPhone XS Max, and iPhone XR.